Resident Handbook

 If you need assistance prior to your health and safety inspection, contact your RLC at least one business day before inspections begin.

-Maintenance checks are done periodically by The University Village Facilities Team.
-The Department of Housing and Residential Education reserves the right to enter any room to make damage inspections, necessary maintenance repairs, complete a room inventory, and/or conduct safety inspections.
+Maintenance checks are done periodically by Facilities.
+HRE reserves the right to enter any room to make damage inspections, necessary maintenance repairs, complete a room inventory, and/or conduct safety inspections without prior notice or resident approval.

-It is the responsibility of the resident to clean and maintain their apartment in a sanitary and safe condition.
-It is recommended that each apartment create a chore chart as well as a cleaning schedule with their roommates to ensure their living space is kept to a healthy standard.
-Within two weeks of the official start of the Fall contract, all apartments must be cleaned by the residents living in those apartments.
+It is the responsibility of the resident to clean and maintain their room in a sanitary and safe condition.
+It is recommended that roommates create a cleaning schedule to ensure their living space is kept to a healthy standard.
+Within two weeks of the official start of the Fall contract, all rooms must be cleaned by the residents living in those apartments.

-The condition of these apartments at the start of the new contract year must be deemed to be in good condition by housing staff.
-Anybody who does not have their apartment clean and ready two weeks prior to the start of the new Fall contract will be subject to the conduct process and associated fines.
+The condition of rooms at the start of the new contract year must be deemed to be in good condition by HRE staff.
+Any summer resident who does not have their room clean and ready two weeks prior to the start of the new Fall contract will be subject to conduct proceedings and associated fines to prepare the room for new occupants.

-- The thermostat in each apartment must maintain a temperature of 65 degrees but not above 80 degrees unless all roommates agree and it has been approved by the Facilities Manager and noted within the Roommate Agreement.
+• The thermostat in each apartment must maintain a temperature of 65 degrees but not above 80 degrees unless all roommates agree and it has been noted within the Roommate Agreement.
+Temperatures that compromise the facilities may be adjusted by HRE.

-- All apartments must provide a shower curtain and bathmat for their bathroom to ensure the bathroom floor remains in good condition and does not suffer any water damage.
+• All apartments in Griffin and Peregrine Halls must use a shower curtain and bathmat in their bathroom to ensure the bathroom floor remains in good condition and does not suffer any water damage.
 The shower curtain must be tub length and should be kept inside the tub at all times to prevent water dripping onto the floor.
+If a University-provided shower curtain is in the apartment upon arrival, it must remain on the curtain rod.
 A regular bath towel does not qualify as a bathmat.
 If a shower curtain or bathmat is not present, staff will place a bathmat and shower curtain in the bathroom at the residents’ expense.

-- Residents are to follow any instructions on how to operate their garbage disposal properly and should not put anything unsuitable down the kitchen drain.
-Items that should not be put into the garbage disposal can be found here.
-Using the garbage disposal in a way that damages it is considered misuse of their garbage disposal.
+• Residents are to follow any instructions on how to operate their garbage disposal properly and should not put anything unsuitable down the kitchen drain.
+Using the garbage disposal in a way that damages it is considered misuse and may result in financial charges.

-- All appliances should be used according and in line with their purpose.
-Any questions concerning the proper use of the appliances in the apartment should be emailed to housing@pnw.edu.
+• All appliances should be used in line with their purpose.
+Any questions concerning the proper use of the appliances should be emailed to housing@pnw.edu.

-- Residents are not to touch any of the breakers in their apartment.
-Housing Maintenance staff should be the only ones to make any adjustments.
+• Residents are not to touch any circuit breakers.
+Facilities staff will make any adjustments.

 No appliances with exposed heating elements or grills (for either outdoor or indoor use), are allowed.
-Major appliances, including, but not limited to washers, dryers, deep freezers, full-size refrigerators and dishwashers are heavy consumers of utilities and are not allowed on the premises because of electrical and plumbing requirements.
+Major appliances including, but not limited to, washers, dryers, freezers, full-size refrigerators, and dishwashers are heavy consumers of utilities and are not allowed on the premises because of electrical and plumbing requirements.

-In consideration of fire safety, halogen lamps and deep fryers are not permitted for use in any residential facility.
-Small refrigerators, less than 4.0 cubic feet are allowed in individual student bedrooms and are subject to inspection during health and safety inspections.
+In consideration of fire safety, halogen lamps and deep fryers are not permitted for use in any residence hall.
+Small refrigerators less than 4.0 cubic feet are allowed in individual student bedrooms and are subject to inspection during health and safety inspections.
 Microwaves are permitted in student bedrooms with a 1000 watt limit.
+Combination microwave/refrigerator units can be rented from Bedloft, a PNW affiliated vendor at https://bedloft.com/pages/schools/purdue-university-northwest.

 All cooking equipment must be monitored while on.
 Residents are not permitted to start cooking equipment and leave the room for any reason due to the risk of fire.
-Residents may only cook with a microwave oven or coffee pot in their bedrooms but can use other cooking equipment in the kitchen.
+Residents may only cook with a microwave oven or coffee pot in their bedrooms but can use other cooking equipment in kitchens.
+Storage of cooking equipment is permitted in bedrooms, but all cooking equipment must be turned off, cleaned, and cooled before returning to a bedroom.
+Misuse of cooking equipment may result in conduct proceedings.

 Residents may only wash their dishes in a kitchen sink.
-Anyone using a bathroom sink, water fountain, or other space to wash their dishes could face conduct charges.
+Anyone using a bathroom sink, water fountain, or other space to wash their dishes could be subject to conduct proceedings.

-All bathrooms in residence halls are single occupancy.
-Guests who violate the Bathroom Usage Policy will be immediately removed from the building.
+All bathrooms are single occupancy.
+Guests who violate the Bathroom Usage Policy will be immediately removed from the building, and residents could be subject to conduct proceedings.

 Guests are permitted to use bathrooms within apartment suites if they have permission from all residents assigned to that bathroom.
 Guests can use common bathrooms as long as they are escorted during their usage.
 The host will wait near the bathroom.